The Best Somatic Exercises for Severe Anxiety and Physical Stress Relief

 Somatic healing doesn't just involve the muscles; it heavily involves the fascia and the vagus nerve.
 The vagus nerve runs through the vocal cords and the chest cavity.

-The Exercise: If you feel a massive boulder of anxiety sitting heavily on your chest, you need to use vibration to break the fascial tension.
+The Exercise: If you are searching for somatic exercises for physical anxiety symptoms in the chest, this technique is incredibly helpful.
+When you feel a massive boulder of anxiety sitting heavily on your chest, you need to use vibration to break the fascial tension.

 - Sit comfortably.
 Take two fingers and gently tap the center of your chestbone (your sternum) continuously, like a heartbeat.